Build data aggregation with StreamX

 streamx publish rendering-contexts pages-rendering-context rendering-contexts/pages-rendering-context.json

-3. Publish the data/product.json data to the data channel using the following command:
+3. Publish the data/product.json data to the data channel with the following command:

 streamx publish -s 'content.bytes=file://data/product.json' data product:1

-4. Open your web browser and navigate to http://localhost:8081/generated/1.html.
+4. Open your web browser and go to http://localhost:8081/generated/1.html.
 Verify that the page is accessible, but has no price and no reviews.

 Step 4: Update optional data

-1. Publish the data/price.json data to the data channel using the following command:
+1. Publish the data/price.json data to the data channel with the following command:

 streamx publish -s 'content.bytes=file://data/price.json' data price:1